Witness Post: Squash Blossom

 For thousands of years, people all over the world have used similar symbols to represent forces they feel guide their lives.
 The inverted crescent is one of those symbols.
 The crescent is mentioned in the Bible (Book of Judges) as an ornament worn around the necks of camels.
 In the Phoenician culture the goddess of fertility is represented by the inverted crescent as well.
 Similar symbols are found in ancient Roman and Cretan artifacts.

-When the Moors rode their horses from the East and conquered territory into Spain in the Middle Ages, they adopted the symbol of the inverted crescent as a bridal ornament.
-They said that the symbol protected the horse and rider from “the evil eye.”
+In the Middle Ages, when the Moors rode their horses from the East and conquered territory deep into Spain, the Iberian Peninsula adopted the symbol of the inverted crescent as a bridal ornament.
+The Muslim tradition (Maghrebine Berbers) said that the symbol protected the horse and rider from “the evil eye.”
 The subsequent generations of Spaniards who sailed to Central and South America brought the same crescent symbol with them to protect the soldiers and their horses.
-So it seems that the Moors taught the Spanish, who taught the Mexicans, who taught the Navajo about the semi-circular symbols and the Naja belief systems.
+So it seems over time that the Moors taught the Spanish, who taught the Mexicans, who taught the Navajo about the semi-circular symbols and the Naja belief systems.

 The Naja became the headstall for Navajo horses, as they placed it in the front center band of the horse’s bridal.
 Many Navajo claim that the Naja is strictly ornamental and not symbolic of any religious or deity worship.
 Whatever its meaning or purpose, the inverted crescent became more and more visible in the Navajo artwork, as it appears in their sandpaintings, rug weaving and necklaces.